 Canine constipation usually resolves itself without intervention on your part.

 Causes of Constipation in Dogs

-Sometimes it’s the medication that you’re giving your dog that is causing the constipation.
-While you may have good intentions of keeping your dog healthy and happy, it’s always best to consult with your vet before giving them any medicine.
-If you notice that your dog is having regular bouts of constipation, be sure to ask your vet if the meds could be the cause.
+Sometimes it’s the medication that you’re giving your dog that can cause constipation.
+That’s why it’s always best to consult with your vet before giving them any such medicine.
+If this is the case, try discontinuing what you’re giving them if possible.

 Signs of Constipation

 Simply straining while they poop is not the only sign.
 Quite the contrary, it could even mean they have diarrhea on the way.

 Your dog may run a fever and show no other indications of actually being constipated.
 But some other signs to look for are lethargic behavior as well as a tight abdominal region.
 They may even have trouble breathing as their feces backs up in their system.